Operating Manual for Spaceship Earth: Specializations

 One of the strategies used by the Great Pirates to control individuals by disconnecting them from comprehending the whole picture was the concept of specializations.
 Schools, colleges, and intellectual associations encourage individuals to devote themselves to a specialization at a young age.
 Fuller describes that "specialization is... only a fancy form of slavery wherein the 'expert' is fooled into accepting his slavery by making him feel that in return he is in a socially and culturally preferred, ergo, highly secure, lifelong position."
 Specializations were used as a way to fragment society by dividing individuals into only having one place in society, and to discourage them from understanding how their job relates to other disciplines and feeds into the larger picture.
 This form of control is used to limit one's experience, knowledge, focus, viewpoint, and network within only one segment, subservient to their specific organized societies.
 Specialists are discouraged from comprehension; Wide-ranging ambitions that span across larger networks, and are controlled by their superiors.
 Specialization is described as a loss of general adaptability, and leads to extinction.

 Life fellowship

-Since many jobs will be replaced by automation, and sustain life does not need to be dictated by labor, humans are free to be engaged in other pursuits.
-To realize potential wealth each person who is or becomes unemployed should be provided with a life fellowship in research and development, or just simply experience and experiments.
+Since many jobs will be replaced by automation, and the sustainability of human life would no longer be dictated by labor, humans could be free to engage in other pursuits.
+To realize potential wealth each person who is or becomes unemployed should be provided with a life fellowship in research and development, or just simply have the freedom to experience and experiment.
 Fuller states that for every 100,000 fellowships given out one person will come up with something so valuable that it will pay for the remaining 99,999 fellowships.